brettwooldridge/HikariCP/README.md

 **Statement Cache**<br/>
 Most major database JDBC drivers already have a PreparedStatement cache that can be configured (Oracle, MySQL, PostgreSQL, Derby, etc).
 A statement cache in the pool would add unneeded weight and no additional functionality.

-JDBC drivers have a special relationship with the remote database in that they are directly connected and can share internal state that is synchronized with the backend in a way that an external cache cannot.

-It is simply unnecessary with modern database drivers to implement this at the pool level.
+It is simply unnecessary with modern database drivers to implement a cache at the pool level.

 **Log Statement Text / Slow Query Logging**<br/>
 Like Statement caching, most major database vendors support statement logging through